nvm-sh/nvm/README.md

 which should output `nvm` if the installation was successful.
 Please note that `which nvm` will not work, since `nvm` is a sourced shell function, not an executable binary.

+**Note:** On Linux, after running the install script, if you get `nvm: command not found` or see no feedback from your terminal after you type `command -v nvm`, simply close your current terminal, open a new terminal, and try verifying again.

 ### Important Notes

 If you're running a system without prepackaged binary available, which means you're going to install nodejs or io.js from its source code, you need to make sure your system has a C++ compiler.
 For OS X, Xcode will work, for Debian/Ubuntu based GNU/Linux, the `build-essential` and `libssl-dev` packages work.